engber/GameBoard/ReadMe.md

 The simplest usage pattern is to have a main loop draw the board each round:
   1. Use `setTileAt` to place tiles at the desired locations.
-  2. Call `draw` to display the board.
+  2. Call `updateConsole` to display the board.
   3. Call `nextCommandKey` to determine what to do next.